hisaac/hisaac.net/source/_drafts/2014-01-12-good-and-great-albums-of-2013.md

 tags: music, best of
 ---

-# The Best Music of 2013

 Welcome all to my Good and Great Albums of 2013 list!
 Please peruse the list and drop me a line [on Twitter](http://twitter.com/hisaac) if you found anything that piqued your interest.
 And please share your lists as well if you’ve got them.
 I love finding and hearing new music.

 <aside>Note: I like to do these lists in alphabetical order by artist.
-All of these albums are great, and it’s hard to pick favorites.)</aside>
+All of these albums are great, and it’s hard to pick favorites.</aside>

-# Good Albums
+## Good Albums

 ![Amber London - Tru 2 tha Phonk album art](./optimized/Amber%20London%20-%20Tru%202%20tha%20Phonk.jpg)
 ￼